BertZZ/Carwow_TT/README.md

-# Bitmap editor
-- By Bertie Wooles
+# Bitmap editor- By Bertie Wooles

 Tech Test for Carwow using Ruby and TDD.